When businesses plan to expand, they are in search of new members to add to their existing team.

 These big firms understand the value of an engaged workforce, but also the value of training and retaining talent, and the consequences that failing to do so can have on the future of the business.

 9. They Are Team Players & Capable of Multi-tasking

 Lastly, hiring students is worth the investment because they have the experience of working in teams on group projects during their education.

 They are accustomed to managing group dynamics in order to produce positive collaborative results.

-They are also adept at multitasking.
+They are also adept at multitasking and have hard time management skills to increase their productivity.
 Whilst experienced team members might be more experienced, a scientific study shows that the ability to multi-task reduces with age.

 Multi-tasking is critical in the modern working environment in order to meet deadlines.
 Unconvinced that the young are competent multi-taskers?
 As evidence, ask yourself the question: can you manage your Twitter, Instagram, Facebook, Pinterest, Tumblr, and Snapchat all at once?